jaheyns/CfdOF/ROADMAP.md

 e.g. (there are many more!):
     * Switching a case to/from incompressible and compressible and trying to write it without re-setting the material properties to a valid type
+* Test and fix running under WSL on Windows

+### Testing

+* More 'demo' cases are needed, which are specified as macros and run during the testing runs
+  * Multiphase case(s)
+  * Cases with postprocessing
+  * Buoyant case(s)
+* Additional unit tests which also test the functionality of the task panels, are needed.
+Currently testing is only done based on macros.
+Somehow, interaction with the GUI itself needs to be simulated.

+### Documentation

+* Formal documentation should be added to FreeCAD Wiki.

 ### Future scheduled cleanup
 * On release of FreeCAD v0.21, stop supporting FreeCAD <= 0.19